Mary Margaret (Mimi) Moore

 Biography

-Mary Margaret (Mimi) Moore is a labor and employment attorney with more than 30 years of experience litigating complex cases and advising clients on day-to-day compliance issues.
 Mimi has represented management in a variety of litigation at the administrative level, in state and federal courts in numerous jurisdictions, at the American Arbitration Association and in the U.S. Supreme Court.
 Her experience includes the defense of both class and individual actions.
-She has litigated cases involving Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Employee Retirement Income Security Act, the Fair Labor Standards Act, the National Labor Relations Act, the Family and Medical Leave Act, various state discrimination statutes, and common law and tort claims, such as retaliatory discharge, defamation, and breach of contract claims.
-Mimi frequently uses alternative dispute resolution to resolve such matters.
+She has litigated cases involving Title VII of the Civil Rights Act, the Age Discrimination in Employment Act, the Americans with Disabilities Act, the Employee Retirement Income Security Act, the Fair Labor Standards Act, the National Labor Relations Act, the Family and Medical Leave Act, various state discrimination statutes, and common law and tort claims such as retaliatory discharge, defamation and breach of contract claims.
+Mimi advocates the use of alternative dispute resolution to resolve such matters where appropriate.

 Civic Involvement & Honors